John McCrostie: 2016

 McCrostie defeated Geoff Stephenson in the Democratic primary with 83.7% of the vote.
 McCrostie defeated Republican nominee Joel H. Robinson with 53.8% of the vote in the general election.

+In October 2016, McCrostie faced criticism when he was recorded on a cell phone gathering up a challenger's campaign fliers while campaigning door-to-door in Boise.
+The campaign flyers came from Ryan McDonald, a Republican challenger to District 16 Sen. Grant Burgoyne.
+When confronted, McCrostie stated, "It's part of the game."
+Later, he issued a statement apologizing to family, friends, and supporters, saying he had "made a mistake" in taking the challenger's materials.
+McCrostie’s charge of misdemeanor petty theft was dismissed by Judge Thomas Watkins after he completed 30 hours of community service.

 2018

 McCrostie ran unopposed in the Democratic primary.
 McCrostie defeated Republican nominee and local Irrigation District Director Graham Paterson with 61.9% of the vote.

 2020

 McCrostie ran unopposed in the Democratic primary.
-McCrostie defeated Independent candidate (but affiliated with the Republican Party) Chandler S Hadrabet with 98.1% of the vote.
+McCrostie defeated Independent candidate (but affiliated with the Republican Party) Chandler S Hadraba with 98.1% of the vote.

 2021

-McCrostie is running for one of two seats on Garden City, Idaho city council.
-McCrosite is running has apart of slate with Hannah Ball running for mayor and Greta Mohr for the other seat on city council.
+McCrostie ran for one of two seats on Garden City, Idaho city council.
+He ran as group with Hannah Ball for mayor and Greta Mohr for the other seat on city council.
+McCrostie was unsuccessful.

 Personal life

-McCrostie is the second openly-LGBT member in the history of the Idaho, after Nicole LeFavour, to have served in the Idaho Legislature from 2004 to 2012.
+McCrostie is the second openly-LGBT member in the history of the Idaho, after Nicole LeFavour, to have served in the Idaho Legislature.